 He is currently an online Assistant Professor for the Temple University School of Theatre, Film and Media Arts while simultaneously leading an award-winning theatre program at a college preparatory school.
 For three years, Nathan served as an Endowed Assistant Professor and Head of Directing at the University of Louisiana, where he created and oversaw a student-driven second stage series of productions, spearheaded the theatre department’s first study abroad program, and served as SDC Chair of Directing for the Kennedy Center American College Theatre Festival, Region VI.
 In 2010 and 2011 Nathan was a Graduate Teaching Fellow at Temple University, where he earned his MFA in Directing and his Teaching in Higher Education Certification.
 He has two Quality Matters certifications in Online Course Design and Online Teaching.

-Nathan has been published in the respected academic journal Theatre Topics, written multiple articles for the British Theatre Guide and contributed to American Theatre magazine.
+Nathan has been published in the academic journal Theatre Topics, written multiple articles for the British Theatre Guide and contributed to American Theatre magazine.

 Read "How to Direct When You're Not A Director"